kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 TRAINING
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-python main.py --config configs/<name_of_config>
+python main.py --config configs/<name_of_config> --gpus 1
+python main.py --config private_dataset_polygonized.unet_resnet101_pretrained --gpus 1

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 PRE-TRAINED MODEL
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+The zip folder of the pre-trained models can be downloaded from here:

 1. Upload the zipped folder onto jupyter notebook.
-2. Unzip it using the unzip.py script.
+2. Unzip it using the following:

+  # Fixes the zip file in case it is corrupted
+  !zip -FF inria_dataset_polygonized_unet_resnet101_pretrained_2022_05_10_10_05_30.zip -O private_dataset_polygonized_unet_resnet101_pretrained_2022_05_10_10_05_30.fixed.zip

+  # Unzips the file and saves it in the same location
+  !unzip ~/Polygonization-by-Frame-Field-Learning/frame_field_learning/runs/private_dataset_polygonized_unet_resnet101_pretrained_2022_05_10_10_05_30.fixed.zip

-3. Rename the file separating the name and date stamp with a '|' like so:
+3. Rename the file separating the name and datetime stamp with a '|' like so: private_dataset_polygonized.unet_resnet101_pretrained | 2022_05_10_10_05_30

+ This can be used as run_name during inference without the datetime stamp.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 INFERENCE
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The inference can be run on any image using the pre-trained models provided above or using a new run.

-python main.py --run_name <name_of_run> --in_filepath <path_to_image>
+python main.py --in_filepath <path_to_image> --run_name <name_of_run>

+python main.py --in_filepath /home/jovyan/Polygonization-by-Frame-Field-Learning/data/PrivateDataset/raw/test/images/bad_bodenteich3.tif --run_name private_dataset_polygonized_unet_resnet101_pretrained

+Saves the predicted shapefiles in the same folder.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 METRICS
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The IoU and tangent angle metrics can be evaluated for each image as below:
+The IoU and tangent angle metrics can be evaluated for each image as below using the image and ground truth shapefile:

-python
+1. change directory to scripts: cd scripts
+2. python eval_shapefiles.py --im_filepath <path_to_image> --gt_filepath <path_to_gt_shapefile> --pred_filepath <path_to_predicted_shapefiles>
+  python eval_shapefiles.py --im_filepath ~/Polygonization-by-Frame-Field-Learning/data/PrivateDataset/raw/test/images/bad_bodenteich3.tif --gt_filepath ~/Polygonization-by-Frame-Field-Learning/data/PrivateDataset/raw/test/shp/bad_bodenteich3.shp --pred_filepath ~/Polygonization-by-Frame-Field-Learning/data/PrivateDataset/raw/test/images/poly_shapefile.simple.tol_1/bad_bodenteich3.shp
+3. Run check.py to get the average values of IoU and tangent angle for each image.

 ![image](https://user-images.githubusercontent.com/60517504/183388572-f455dc82-647d-475f-aa8e-8eb0aed09db1.png)